JLPT Taisaku 12#にせよ

 You should do your best in everything.

-either way your still mistaken.
+either way you're still mistaken.

 Note: にせよ and にしろ are used interchangeably.
 Also can mean whatever/whoever/whichever but generally meaning "even thou" or "even if"